There are now 2 possible online modes for units:

 - 6 points

-- Students are able to consolidate their knowledge of comprehensive care and clinical competencies through quasi-independent practice under limited supervision in metropolitan Dental Health Services Clinics and the Oral Health Centre of Western Australia (OHCWA).
+Students are able to (1) consolidate their knowledge of comprehensive care and clinical competencies through quasi-independent practice under limited supervision in metropolitan Dental Health Services Clinics and the Oral Health Centre of Western Australia (OHCWA); (2) display professional behaviour in the educational and clinical settings,; (3) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (4) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (5) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.

-- Typically this unit is assessed in the following ways: (1) portfolio; (2) case presentation; and (3) clinic (25% clinical marking and 5% patient management).
+Indicative assessments in this unit are as follows: (1) portfolio; (2) case presentation; (3) clinic; and (4) Professional Behaviour Assessment (failed component).
 Further information is available in the unit outline.

 - Unit Coordinator(s)